22 Fun Things To Do In Mendoza, Argentina

 Depending on where you plan to stay, you can easily move around Mendoza on foot, by bike or by public transportation.
 The city is fairly walkable, but keep in mind that the wineries are outside the city.

-BY BUS – Like in the rest of Argentina, public transportation in Mendoza is quite reliable.
-You can’t pay for your ride directly on the buses, so if you intend to move around by bus make sure to get a Redbus card at kiosks which are scattered around the city.
+BY BUS—Like in the rest of Argentina, public transportation in Mendoza is quite reliable.
+You can’t pay for your ride directly on the buses, so if you intend to move around by bus, make sure to get a Redbus card at kiosks scattered around the city.

-BY BIKE – Bikes can be rented at hostels, hotels or at various places around town.
-They are a good way of getting around and to get to the wineries.
+BY BIKE—Bikes can be rented at hostels, hotels, or various places around town.
+They are a good way to get around and to the wineries.

-BY TAXI – Taxis are easily available in Mendoza, and quite cheap so a good way to travel around town and even outside of it.
+BY TAXI—Taxis are easily available in Mendoza and quite cheap, so it is a good way to travel around town and even outside of it.

-BY CAR: If you like the idea of being completely independent, opt for a car rental.
-You can pick one directly at the airport.
+BY CAR—If you like the idea of being completely independent, rent a car.
+You can pick one up directly at the airport.

 When to visit Mendoza